Junior Cash ISA - Summary Box & Product Details

 Can Child Trust Funds be transferred to Junior ISAs?

-- Similarly, Junior ISA accounts cannot be transferred into a Child Trust Fund.
+- A Junior ISA cannot be transferred into a Child Trust Fund.

 How can I keep track of how the JISA is doing?